 There can be additional expenses that will come out of nowhere or that you just didn’t factor in.
 Sometimes your cat might become suddenly ill or injured, so a necessary visit to the vet can take you over your budget.

 Or perhaps you’re going away on vacation, and you’ll need to pay for a cat sitter or board your cat at a cat hotel.

-And don’t forget that no matter how sweet your Snowshoe is, she’s still a cat, and she’ll end up damaging your house or your furniture.
+And don’t forget that no matter how sweet your Snowshoe is, they’re still a cat, and they’ll end up damaging your house or your furniture.
 Clawing, knocking things over, but isn’t that part of the fun of being a cat owner?